MaterializeInc/materialize/doc/user/sql/tail.md

 `tab-separated column values` | The row's columns' values separated by tab characters.
 `diff value` | Whether the record is an insert (`1`), delete (`-1`), or update (delete for old value, followed by insert of new value).
 `logical timestamp` | Materialize's internal logical timestamp.

+### AS OF

+If a timestamp is explicitly requested via `AS OF`, that timestamp will be used to determine what events to report rather than one automatically determined by Materialize.
+The timestamp provided to `AS OF` can be a number or a `TIMESTAMP` or `TIMESTAMPTZ` value.

+### WITH SNAPSHOT

+If `WITH SNAPSHOT` is specified, a snapshot of the state of the system at the chosen timestamp will be reported in addition to any subsequent events.

 ## Example